-Board of Directors Sunshine Biopharma, Inc. Montreal, Quebec Canada
+To the Board of Directors and Stockholders of Sunshine Biopharma, Inc.:

-I have audited the accompanying consolidated balance sheet of Sunshine Biopharma, Inc. (a development stage company) as of December 31, 2010, and the related consolidated statements of operations, stockholders' equity and cash flows for the year then ended, and for the period from August 17, 2009 (inception) through December 31, 2010.
+We have audited the accompanying consolidated balance sheets of Sunshine Biopharma, Inc.(a development stage company) as of December 31, 2012 and the related statements of operations, stockholders' equity (deficit) and cash flows for the year then ended.
 These financial statements are the responsibility of the Company's management.
-My responsibility is to express an opinion on these financial statements based on my audit.
+Our responsibility is to express an opinion on these financial statements based on our audit.

-I conducted my audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-I believe that my audit provides a reasonable basis for my opinion.
+We conducted our audit in accordance with standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We believe that our audit provides a reasonable basis for our opinion.

-In my opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Sunshine Biopharma, Inc. as of December 31, 2010, and the related consolidated statements of operations, stockholders' equity and cash flows for the year then ended, and for the period from August 17, 2009 (inception) through December 31, 2010 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Sunshine Biopharma, Inc., as of December 31, and the results of its operations and its cash flows for the years then ended in conformity with generally accepted accounting principles in the United States of America.